Zeeshan, Mehwish win titles in 2nd Torsam Khan Squash Championship

-Zeeshan Zeb clinched the title of 2nd Torsam Khan Men’s PSA Satellite Jahangir Khan PSA Satellite Series sponsored by Image Private Limited & XtrmeLabs at Pakistan Navy Roshan Khan Jahangir Khan Sports Complex on Monday.
+LAHORE-Zeeshan Zeb clinched the title of 2nd Torsam Khan Men’s PSA Satellite Jahangir Khan PSA Satellite Series sponsored by Image Private Limited &XtrmeLabs at Pakistan Navy Roshan Khan Jahangir Khan Sports Complex on Monday.

 Zeeshan outclassed Mohammad Ammad in the men’s final, which lasted for 28 minutes, by 3-0 with the score being 11/8, 11/3, 11/6.
 It should be noted that the tournament is named after Torsam Khan, who was son of a former British Open champion Roshan Khan and elder brother of squash legend Jahangir Khan and died of a heart attack on November 28, 1979, during the Australian Open match in Adelaide, Australia.